 Bow Valley College became a board-governed College on April 1, 1998.
 Learn more about our history.

-Our main campus is located in Calgary and we have seven regional campuses in Southern Alberta.
+Our main campus is located in Calgary and we have five regional campuses in Southern Alberta.
 Visiting one of our campuses?
-Find out how to get here: main campus / regional campuses.
+Find out more details below:

 Our students come to Bow Valley College from all over the world.